giovannypietro/poi/README.md

 - **Act at machine speed**, often without direct human oversight

 That means we can't just ask:
-✅ "Does this agent have permission?"
+"Does this agent have permission?"

 We must also ask:
-❓ "Why is it doing this, right now, on whose behalf, and with what justification?"
+"Why is it doing this, right now, on whose behalf, and with what justification?"

-## 💡 The Solution: Proof-of-Intent (PoI)
+## A Possible Solution: Proof-of-Intent (PoI)

 That's where Proof-of-Intent (PoI) comes in.

 With PoI, every privileged agent action carries a cryptographic intent receipt:

-- **🔗 Initiator lineage**: who or what spawned the action (human, parent agent)
+- **Initiator lineage**: who or what spawned the action (human, parent agent)
-- **🎯 Declared objective**: task hash or explicit purpose
+- **Declared objective**: task hash or explicit purpose
-- **⏳ Just-in-time capability**: scoped and time-boxed permissions
+- **Just-in-time capability**: scoped and time-boxed permissions
-- **⚖️ Risk context**: sensitivity of data, anomaly scores, policy checks
+- **Risk context**: sensitivity of data, anomaly scores, policy checks

-## 🎯 Why This Matters
+## Why This Matters

 - **Auditors** get cryptographic receipts, not vague logs
 - **CISOs** get provable accountability at agent speed